ampl/ampl.github.io/docs/source/ampl/python/modules.md

 Note that Pyomo is typically substantially slower than AMPL due to being written completely in Python (e.g., not performing the model instantiation using heavly optimized C code like AMPL does), and that it may also not be able to take advantage of all functionalities of our solver drivers (especially the ones built with the new [MP interface](https://amplmp.readthedocs.io/)).
-Nevertheless, if you have a project built with it fell free to use any of our solvers.
+Nevertheless, feel free to use any of our solvers.

 ```{note}
 **Pyomo is an independent open-source project.
 It is not developed or maintained by AMPL.** We can just provide support related to deployment using our [solver drivers](solvers).
 For any Pyomo issues not related to our solvers